Andy Reid

 Texas-El Paso

-In 1987 Reid moved to Texas to coach UTEP’s offensive line.
+In 1987, Reid moved to Texas to coach UTEP’s offensive line.
 In El Paso, Reid reunited with Koetter, who convinced head coach Bob Stull to interview Reid.
-During Reid’s two seasons in El Paso, he helped turn around the program under Stull.
+During Reid’s two seasons in El Paso, he helped successfully turn around the offensive program under Stull.

 Missouri